What is the Payback Period?

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

 Payback Period Example Calculation

-First, we’ll calculate the payback period under the non-discounted approach.
-The two assumptions are as follows.
+First, we’ll calculate the metric under the non-discounted approach using the two assumptions below.

 - Initial Investment: $10mm